Skip to content

 What Is Network Segmentation?
 A Practitioner's Guide — what is network segmentation

-What is network segmentation?
-It's the practice of dividing a computer network into smaller, isolated subnetworks — each functioning as its own security zone with enforced access controls.
+Network segmentation divides a computer network into smaller, isolated subnetworks, each functioning as its own security zone with enforced access controls.
 Rather than treating every device on your network as equally trusted, segmentation creates defined boundaries: a compromised device in one zone cannot freely communicate with systems in another.

-When a threat actor gains initial access through phishing, stolen credentials, or an unpatched vulnerability, their next move is typically lateral movement — scanning and pivoting across your network to reach sensitive data, domain controllers, or payment systems.
-Network segmentation is the primary architectural control that stops that pivot.
+When a threat actor gains initial access through phishing, stolen credentials, or an unpatched vulnerability, their next move is almost always lateral movement.
+Lateral movement means scanning and pivoting across your network to reach sensitive data, domain controllers, or payment systems.
+Network segmentation is the primary architectural control that stops that pivot before it reaches your most sensitive systems.

-For small businesses, healthcare organizations, and tax professionals, network segmentation delivers some of the highest return of any security investment.
-It reduces your attack surface, limits breach damage, and is required — not just recommended — by several major regulatory frameworks including PCI DSS 4.0, HIPAA, and NIST SP 800-171.
+For small businesses, healthcare organizations, and tax professionals, what is network segmentation worth in practice?
+It reduces your attack surface, limits breach damage, and satisfies access control mandates across several major regulatory frameworks including PCI DSS 4.0, the HIPAA Security Rule, and NIST SP 800-171 Rev. 3.
+Few security investments deliver this combination of operational protection and compliance coverage at comparable cost.

 Network Security By The Numbers